 I’ve written over 60 books for UK publishers.
 Most of them have been published in the United States, Commonwealth countries, Europe and elsewhere.
 If you’d like to follow up what I did before Powder Monkey I could recommend any of the books from Usborne’s Newspaper History series (such as the Egyptian Echo and Roman Record ).
 These mix historical fact with spoof adverts and rabid tabloid journalism and have been a success with both adults and younger readers.
 Usborne’s True Stories series are real-life-adventure page-turners and two of them have been shortlisted for the Blue Peter Book Award.

-More recently I’ve written two new illustrated books on the World Wars for Usborne: The Story of the Second World War (2012) which was shortlisted for the School Library Association Information Book Award, and the Story of the First World War, which is due in 2014.
+More recently I’ve written two new illustrated books on the World Wars for Usborne: The Story of the Second World War (2012) which was shortlisted for the School Library Association Information Book Award, and the Story of the First World War.

 I grew up in Chester and escaped to read History at London University (Goldsmiths’ College 1975-1978).
 After 15 years in London, I moved to Wolverhampton, where I live with my wife and daughter.
 I also play with a variety of bands in the pubs and clubs of the West Midlands.
 (Please see music page for more details.)